GSA/fedramp-tailored/_guidance/controls/RA-2.md

 ## RA-2 Control Requirement
 The organization:

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;a.
-Categorizes information and the information system in accordance with applicable federal laws, Executive Orders, directives, policies, &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;regulations, standards, and guidance;
+Categorizes information and the information system in accordance with applicable federal laws, Executive Orders, &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;directives, policies, regulations, standards, and guidance;

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;b.
-Documents the security categorization results (including supporting rationale) in the security plan for the information system; and
+Documents the security categorization results (including supporting rationale) in the security plan for the information &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;system; and

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;c.
-Ensures that the authorizing official or authorizing official designated representative reviews and approves the security categorization
+Ensures that the authorizing official or authorizing official designated representative reviews and approves the security &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;categorization decision.
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;decision.
 ### RA-2(a) Control Requirement
 Describe how the organization categorizes information and the information system in accordance with applicable federal laws, Executive Orders, directives, policies, regulations, standards, and guidance.
 ### RA-2(a) Control Objective